 Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Demerit points expire three years after the date of the offence.
-For example, if an offence was committed on 18 May 2015 those points would expire on the 18 May 2018.
+For example, if an offence was committed on 18 May 2015 those points expire on the 18 May 2018.

 Who is this for